vivin2709/cse15l-lab-reports/lab-report-5-week-10.md

 ![test](test2imp.jpeg)

 The expected output from the given output files in test is:

 ![434](expect2.png)

-so clearly the expected output is [foo], since it works as a valid link.
+So clearly the expected output is [foo], since it works as a valid link.

 Both implementations give the wrong output in this case.